dreLT/all-reviews/README.md

 # All Reviews

 All Reviews is a web app for finding movie reviews.
-Users can search by movie title, view a list of reviews for that movie, and go to the URL of the actual review.
+Users can search by movie title and view a list of reviews for that movie along with URLs of the actual reviews.
 Currently the app compiles review data from three APIs: *The New York Times*, *Rotten Tomatoes*, and *USAToday*.

-The live app can be viewed here: [https://ll-reviews.herokuapp.com/](https://ll-reviews.herokuapp.com/)
+The live app can be viewed here: [https://all-reviews.herokuapp.com/](https://all-reviews.herokuapp.com/)

 *Note:* This app is still in the works!
 See 'Progress' section below.